It’s game day and you know what that means, right?

 You can eat the shrimp as-is, use as a salad topper and stuff them into lettuce wraps!
 Enjoy!

-I realize this is a bread recipe for the Keto Diet, but if you’re on Cycle 3, this recipe can be easily adapted to use for the 17 Day Diet.
-I snatched this recipe from my sister blog, Simply Keto Diet.
+This low carb bread recipe is written for the Keto Diet, but if you’re on Cycle 3, this recipe can be easily adapted to use for the 17 Day Diet.

 You’ll want to substitute Olive Oil for the butter (in equal portions) and you’ll be good to go!